 The effect of the SCS switchover shows up as a sharp discontinuity also in the white noise levels near PID 11000.
 The sudden decrease of the focal plane temperature of about 1 K implies a change in radiometer gain, as well as a genuine reduction in radiometer noise.
-This leads to a decrease not only of σ_0 [V] but also of σ_0 [K].
+This leads to a decrease not only of $\sigma_0[V]$ but also of $\sigma_0[K]$ .
 Furthermore, due to the change in cold-end interface, the temperature drop at switchover was larger on the top-right-hand side of the focal plane (as defined by the view in Fig. 6 of BeyondPlanck Collaboration 2020) than in other regions.
-In particuclar, we see in Figs. 11-16 that the drop in σ_0 [K] is particularly pronounced for radiometers 21, 22, 23, 27 (both M and S), which are all located in that portion of the focal plane.
+In particularly pronounced for radiometers 21, 22, 23, 27 (both M and S), which are all located in that portion of the focal plane.

 Using again Fig. 16 as a guide, we can also recognize the effect of the incremental increase of focal plane temperature due to sorption cooler adjustments, both before and after switchover.
-The increasing physical temperature of the focal plane drives a corresponding increase of σ_0 [K], which is visible for most of the radiometers in Figs. 11-16.
+The increasing physical temperature of the focal plane drives a corresponding increase of $\sigma_0$ [K], which is visible for most of the radiometers in Figs. 11-16.
 However, we cannot exclude that part of the observed slow increase of white noise is due to aging effects degrading the intrinsic noise performance of the front-end amplifiers.
 To disentangle these two components would require a more detailed thermal and radiometric model.